DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/02b-deploy-application.markdown

 Hai semuanya, di materi kali ini kita akan membahas Basic of Kubernetes untuk Container orchestration system menggunakan minikube (Learning environment).
 Diantaranya yang akan kita bahas

 1. Deploy a containerized application on a cluster.
-2. Viewing Pods and Nodes
+2. Viewing Pods and Nodes.
-3. Expose Your App Publicly
+3. Expose Your App Publicly.
 3. Scale the deployment.
 4. Update the containerized application with a new software version.
 5. Debug the containerized application.